AndyObtiva/glimmer-dsl-swt/README.md

 - Include DMG Background Icon (Optional): Simply place a .png file under `package/macosx/{HumanAppName}-background.png`
 - Include Version (Optional): Create a `VERSION` file in your application and fill it your app version on one line (e.g. `1.1.0`)
 - Include License (Optional): Create a `LICENSE.txt` file in your application and fill it up with your license (e.g. MIT).
 It will show up to people when installing your app.
 Note that, you may optionally also specify license type, but you'd have to do so manually via `-BlicenseType=MIT` shown in an [example below](#javapackager-extra-arguments).
-- Extra args (Optional): You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::Packager.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.).
+- Extra args (Optional): You may optionally add the following to `Rakefile` to configure extra arguments for javapackager: `Glimmer::RakeTask::Package.javapackager_extra_args = "..."` (Useful to avoid re-entering extra arguments on every run of rake task.).
 Read about them in [their section below](#javapackager-extra-arguments).

 ### javapackager Extra Arguments